Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 1.7.7 =
+- Added "Button CSS Class" and "Show Button Only" parameters to product edit page.
 - Added "Thank You Page URL" field to product edit page.
 - Added debug logging option to the settings.